magento/devdocs/guides/v2.0/ui-components/ui-modal.md

 </modal>
 {%endhighlight%}

-Except the general configuration options, similar for most of the UI components, the following modal-specific options are available:
+The modal component uses general configuration options, similar to other UI components.
+However, it uses the following specific options as well:

 <table>
   <tr>